Top tutors from Columbia and other respected universities serving the NYC metro area. 98% satisfaction

 Our NYC German tutors go through an intensive application process, including a background check, to prove they are highly qualified.

 Tutors deliver personally tailored German lessons from exceptional tutors in a one-on-one setting.

 We offer an unparalleled satisfaction guarantee with your New York City German tutors.

 Customized private in-home and online tutoring

-Varsity Tutors offers German tutoring by highly credentialed tutors in New York City, NY.
-We'll help you learn German through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.
+Experience German tutoring by highly credentialed tutors in New York City, NY.
+Top tutors will help you learn German through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.

 Selected German Tutors in New York City, NY

 The talented German tutors are nearby and highly prepared to assist you in your educational journey.
 They hail from the highest caliber of schools including MIT, Stanford, UChicago, Yale, Harvard, UPenn, Notre Dame, Amherst, UC Berkeley, Northwestern, Rice, Columbia, WashU, Emory, Brown, Johns Hopkins, Vanderbilt, UNC, Michigan, UCLA, and other nationally recognized programs.

 New York University - Childhood & Special Education

 Pace And Fordham Universities - Education Admin And Super